-The Living Well Link workers will work across localities and will visit patients in their homes as well as in other community settings.
-The service will be driven by the needs of the patients, many of which will have complex needs.
-The service will focus on practical support to encourage patients to utilise services within their local community.
-This will include:
+The LWL workers work across localities and visit patients in their homes as well as in other community settings.
+The service is driven by the needs of the patients (older people), many of which have complex needs.
+The service focuses on practical support to encourage patients to utilise services within their local community.
+This includes:

-- Assisted signposting to services in the community which will help maintain their health and wellbeing such as leisure and learning, social groups etc.
+- Assisted signposting to services and social prescribing in the community which help maintain their health and wellbeing such as leisure and learning, social groups etc.

-- One to One Support to help with issues such as arranging for support to access appointments, helping with domestic problems such as house cleaning, landlord issues etc.
+- One to One Support to help with issues such as arranging for support to access appointments, helping with an wide spectrum of social issues.

-- Interim support to help support the patient whilst other support is put in place such as a visit from a volunteer befriender etc.
+- Interim support to help support older people whilst other support is put in place such as a visit from a volunteer befriender etc.

-The Living Well Link workers will identify individuals with anxiety, mental health conditions and those who are socially isolated.
-Older people will then be linked up Age UK Sunderland’s and other voluntary and community support such as specialist befriending services, lunch clubs, day centres, exercise groups, mental health services and many more to develop social connections and improve physical and mental wellbeing.
+The LWL workers identify individuals with anxiety, mental health conditions and those who are socially isolated.
+Older people are then linked up AUKS’s and other voluntary and community support such as specialist befriending services, lunch clubs, day centres, exercise groups, mental health services and many more to develop social connections and improve physical and mental wellbeing.

 The service is available via your GP Surgery or you can make a self-referral, for further information about the Living Well Link Service please contact: